Operation Jackpot: Naval commando training and preparations

-The simultaneous attacks on Pakistan naval shipping assets on 16 August destroyed the myth of normalcy in East Pakistan when the news was flashed in the international media.
-Pakistan Army investigation concluded that no one had imagined Mukti Bahini capable of conducting such an operation.
+The simultaneous attacks on Pakistan Naval shipping assets on 16 August destroyed the myth of normalcy in East Pakistan when the news was flashed in the international media.
+A Pakistan Army investigation concluded that no one had imagined Mukti Bahini capable of conducting such an operation.

-Assessment of Naval "Operation Jackpot"
+Assessment of naval "Operation Jackpot"

-Not all Naval commando missions were met with success.
+Not all naval commando missions were met with success.
 Tightened security prevented any operations in Chittagong after the first week of October, while four attempts to damage the Hardinge Bridge failed.
 Some Commando teams were ambushed and prevented from reaching their objectives.
 Misfortune and miscalculation caused some missions to fail.
-Security measures prevented any sabotage attempts on the oil depots at Narayanganj, Bogra, Faridpur and Chittagong, and Mukti Bahini managed to damage the oil depots at Chittagong and Naryanganj using an Alouette Helicopters and a Twin Otter plane on 2 December 1971.
+Security measures prevented any sabotage attempts on the oil depots at Narayanganj, Bogra, Faridpur and Chittagong, and Mukti Bahini managed to damage the oil depots at Chittagong and Naryanganj using an Alouette helicopter and a Twin Otter plane on 2 December 1971.

 In total, 515 commandos received training at C2P.
 Eight commandos were killed, 34 wounded and 15 captured during August–December 1971.
-Naval commandos managed to sink or damage 126 ships/coasters/ferries during that time span, while one source confirms at least 65 vessels of various types (15 Pakistani ships, 11 coasters, 7 gunboats, 11 barges, 2 tankers and 19 river craft by November 1971). had been sunk between August–November 1971.
-At least 100,000 tons of shipping was sunk or crippled, jetties and wharves were disabled and channels blocked, and the commandos kept East Pakistan in a state of siege without having a single vessel The operational capability of Pakistan Navy was reduced as a result of Operation Jackpot.
+Naval commandos managed to sink or damage 126 ships/coasters/ferries during that time span, while one source confirms at least 65 vessels of various types (15 Pakistani ships, 11 coasters, 7 gunboats, 11 barges, 2 tankers and 19 river craft by November 1971) had been sunk between August–November 1971.
+At least 100,000 tons of shipping were sunk or crippled, jetties and wharves were disabled and channels blocked, and the commandos kept East Pakistan in a state of siege without having a single vessel.
+The operational capability of the Pakistan Navy was reduced as a result of Operation Jackpot.